yangwenhaosms/stochastic-simulation/README.md

 `$ ipython project1/main.py`

 The default number of workers is 32.
 Please change the number of workers according to your machine's threading number before you run this file.

+## Project 6
+There are three simulation methods 'Euler-Maruyama', 'Milstein scheme' and 'Multilevel Monte Carlo'.
+The first two method have been implemented in
+`$ project6/model.py`